First Russian circumnavigation: Study of Sakhalin. Third visit to Kamchatka

-Reaching the open sea at 4 am on July 5, Krusenstern first aimed at getting closer to the Lovushki islands, geographic coordinates of which he could not locate before due to cloudy weather.
+Reaching the open sea on July 5, Krusenstern first aimed at getting closer to the Lovushki islands, geographic coordinates of which he could not locate before due to cloudy weather.
 Simultaneously the crew conducted coastal surveys from the Shipunsky Peninsula to Cape Lopatka.
 However, upon the arrival at the place on July 6, the sloop was again covered with a thick fog.
 After passing the Nadezhda Strait, they headed to the Cape Gvozdev, surviving the massive storm that turned the marseille apart.
 Perfect weather for conducting scientific observations stabilized on July 19.
 Because of that, the crew was able to detect the coordinates of the Cape Gvozdev and found the Cape Bellingshausen.
 On July 25-29 Nadezhda was again chased with the storm; however, the crew did not know that in this place off the coast of Sakhalin there were neither large shallows nor reefs.
 Only on August 9, the expedition reached the Northern part of the island with the capes "Maria" and "Elizabeth".
 Krusenstern thought that the newly discovered northern strait is more suitable and safe harbour than Tenerife or Madeira.
-There they discovered a settlement of Nivkh people ("Chinese Tatars") which Levenstern, Tilesius and Horner decided to visit.
+There they discovered a settlement of Nivkh people, which Levenstern, Tilesius and Horner decided to visit.
 However, they met a hostile reception and hastened to retire.
-On August 12 Nadezhda entered the channel that divided Sakhalin from the mainland.
+On August 12, Nadezhda entered the channel that divided Sakhalin from the mainland.
 At 11 am on August 13, the coast of the Asian mainland with two mountain ranges was seen, and the width of the strait, as it seemed, did not exceed 5 miles.
-The water was so fresh that Krusenstern concluded that the mouth of the Amur river is somewhere nearby.
+The water was so fresh that Krusenstern concluded that the mouth of the Amur River is somewhere nearby.
 As the depth quickly fell, a rowing boat was lowered down, on which lieutenant Romberg measured the bottom.
 The depth did not exceed 7-8 metres and rapidly decreased closer to the Asian coast.
 The crew discovered a new cape in the Strait of Tartary that was later called in the name of Khabarov.
 Due to a strong counter-current, Krusenstern decided not to take any risks and announced that Sakhalin is undoubtedly a peninsula.
 However, he also added that it would be useful to send the next expedition for exploring 80-100 miles of the Tatar Strait and locating the exact coordinates of the mouth of the Amur.
 Such expedition was carried out only in 1849 by Gennady Nevelskoy.